Coder-Chitta/Excel-For-Data-Analytics/README.md

 Once you’ve decided on a structure for your workbook, you may find that there are some worksheets that can be deleted.
 Alternatively, you may find that you need additional blank worksheets inserted.
 However, remember that deletion of worksheets is permanent and can’t be undone using Undo, so always save your workbook before making these changes.

 ### To insert a new worksheet into a workbook:
-Click on the New Sheet icon to the right of the worksheet tabs To delete a worksheet from a workbook: Right click on the worksheet tab, then select Delete
+Click on the New Sheet icon to the right of the worksheet tabs To delete a worksheet from a workbook: Right click on the worksheet tab, then select Delete

 ![alt text](https://user-images.githubusercontent.com/116349423/234917918-35f81ebd-715c-4bf1-a200-dae613a28e77.png)